shintzehan/shintzehan/README.md

 Trilingual of Chinese, English and Japanese.

 I tend to spell my name as Shin Tzehan instant of Xin Zhihan which is the pinyin scheme.
-Because the X letter is pronounce Sh and the i in Zhi is a neutral vowel, with the later a in Han, the i in Zhi tend to slide to "e".
+Because the x letter is pronounce sh and the i in zhi is a neutral vowel, with the later a in han, the i in zhi tend to slide to "e".

 ## Electrical and Computer Engineering